-- S{1ETCS} Incentive to operate on rail lines fitted with ETCS - E{ETCS} Incentive rate for using ETCS E{ETCS} = 0,03 EUR/km - KM{ETCSi} Train km operated by a train fitted with ETCS On-board on all rail lines (i) with ETCS Trackside

-The user fee for the minimum access package is reduced by the value of the incentive.
+- S{1ETCS} Incentive to operate on rail lines fitted with ETCS - E{ETCS} Incentive rate for using ETCS E{ETCS} = 0,03 EUR/km - KM{ETCSi} Train km operated by a train fitted with ETCS On-board on all rail lines (i) with ETCS Trackside permits it, a Diesel Traction Mark-up (M{1D}) is charged when trains use diesel power to run on electrified lines and, concurrently, where it is not necessary to use diesel traction throughout the entire train path to complete the journey.
+Diesel Traction Mark-up is not charged for electrified lines if the train path includes non-electrified sections.
+The mark-up scheme is also not applied where doing so would have an adverse impact on the use of rail services (e.g. for the supply of industrial plants).